-Check out our full Holiday Gift Guide for more ideas and inspo.
-Whether you're shopping for midcentury modern lovers, ceramic fiends, self-proclaimed foodies, or budding astrologers, we're here to help.
+Check out the full Hunker Holiday Gift Guide for more ideas and inspo.
+Whether you're shopping for midcentury modern lovers, ceramic fiends, self-proclaimed foodies, or budding astrologers, we can help.

 SNL skits about regifting be damned — we actually like receiving candles as gifts, and we know we're not the only ones.
 Between the rise of the "status candle," the cementing of the candle's place in all the best coffee table styling arrangements, and the new class of trendy scent studios reinventing everything we thought we knew about fragrance, receiving "the Christmas candle" isn't the fruitcake-like death sentence it once was.

 Here are our favorite candles to give (and receive) at this time of year — with their handmade vessels, all-natural ingredients, and complex, elevated scents, there's no mistaking them for the overpowering gingerbread versions of yesteryear.
 So, go ahead — gift a candle without shame or fear of judgment.
 Take a wild guess at your intended recipient's scent predilections or just pick one that you yourself like.
 Worst case, the giftee will at least get a nice place to store their pens or makeup brushes out of it.

 Goest Perfumes' candles are just as unusual and thought-provoking as their personal fragrances.
 This whimsical, mysterious scent features notes of on-trend maple sap, which feels seasonally appropriate — but really, any of their candles, which are clad in adorable ceramic jars with hand-dyed, handmade pompom toppers, would make a charming gift.

 The best gifts are the ones we'd never splurge on for ourselves, right?
 With the terrazzo trend showing no signs of slowing down, this oversized candle (it has a 60-hour burn time!) is a substantial statement piece that will upgrade any shelfie or side table.